ltoinel/amw/README.md

 }
 ```

-## Optimize the performance
+## Optimize the AMW performance

-The Amazon Product API are limited by usage limit :
+The Amazon Product API are limited by quota :
 * 1 request per second and a cumulative daily maximum of 8640 requests per day for the first 30 days.
 * 1 call for every 5 cents of shipped item revenue generated.
-* 1 TPS (up to a maximum of 10 TPS) for every $4320 of shipped item revenue generated.

 To limit the number of calls to Amazon API, two solutions can be setup :
 * You have a Redis instance, and you enable the caching option in the AMW config file.